Fujiwara no Teika

 Teika's critical ideas on composing poetry were extremely influential and studied until as late as the Meiji era.
-A member of a poetic clan, Teika was born to the noted poet Fujiwara no Shunzei.
+A member of a poetic clan, Teika's father was the noted poet Fujiwara no Shunzei.
 After coming to the attention of the Retired Emperor Go-Toba (1180–1239; r.
 1183–1198), Teika began his long and distinguished career, spanning multiple areas of aesthetic endeavor.
 His relationship with Go-Toba was at first cordial and led to commissions to compile anthologies, but later resulted in his banishment from the retired emperor's court.
 His descendants and ideas would dominate classical Japanese poetry for centuries afterwards.

 Biography

 Birth

 Teika was born to a minor and distant branch of the aristocratic and courtly clan, the Fujiwara, in 1162, sometime after the Fujiwara regents had lost their political pre-eminence in the Imperial court during the Hōgen Rebellion.
 His branch of the clan sought prestige and power in the court by aligning itself with the Mikohidari family, and by specializing in artistic endeavors, principally poetry.
 Such specialization was not unusual; branches of extended clans were not in a position to compete directly in politics with the head branch of the clan (or indeed other clans because of their junior status), but could compete in more restricted aesthetic pursuits.
 (The Mikohidari, also known as the Miko, were a cadet branch of the Fujiwaras, through Fujiwara no Michinaga's sixth son, Fujiwara no Nagaie (1005–1064); the Mikohidari were themselves aligned with the more senior Kujō branch of the original Fujiwara, who opposed the Rokujō family.)